-To be held January 5, 2004
+To be held February 23, 2004

 NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of Farmers Bros.
-Co. will be held at the main office of the Company located at 20333 South Normandie Ave., Torrance, California, on Monday, January 5, 2004 at 10:00 a.m., Pacific Standard Time, for considering and acting upon the following:
+Co. will be held at the main office of the Company located at 20333 South Normandie Ave., Torrance, California, on Monday, February 23, 2004 at 10:00 a.m., Pacific Standard Time, for considering and acting upon the following:

-- 1. The election of a board of seven directors to serve until the next Annual Meeting or until their successors are duly elected and qualify (Note: If the proposal to reincorporate the Company in the State of Delaware (Proposal Three) is approved, the seven directors will be elected to a classified Board of Directors, with three directors being elected for a one-year term, two directors being elected to a two-year term and two directors being elected to a three-year term.
+- Election of a board of seven directors to serve until the next Annual Meeting or until their successors are duly elected and qualify (Note: If the proposal to reincorporate the Company in the State of Delaware (Proposal Three(A)) with the additional anti-takeover measures (Proposals Three(B)-(F)) is approved, the seven directors will be elected to a classified Board of Directors, with three directors being elected for a one-year term, two directors being elected to a two-year term and two directors being elected to a three-year term.
 If the proposal to reincorporate in the State of Delaware is not approved, all seven directors will be elected for a one-year term); - 2.
 Approval of the appointment of Ernst & Young LLP as the independent public accountants of Farmer Bros.
-Co. for the fiscal year ending June 30, 2004; - 3.
-To consider and vote on a proposal to reincorporate the Company in the State of Delaware; - 4.
+Co. for the fiscal year ending June 30, 2004; - 3(A) Approval of the reincorporation of the Company in the State of Delaware, including the following five anti-takeover measures which will be voted on separately; - 3(B) Approval of the elimination of the right of our shareholders to act by written consent; - 3(C) Approval of a classified Board of Directors; 3(D) Approval of the elimination of the right of shareholders holding ten percent (10%) or more of the voting shares to call a special meeting of shareholders; - 3(E) Approval of the elimination of cumulative voting for our directors; - 3(F) Approval of the increase in authorized shares of common stock of the Company from 3,000,000 shares to 25,000,000 shares, and authorization of 500,000 shares of preferred stock of the Company. - 4.
 A shareholder proposal to amend the Company's Bylaws to restore cumulative voting; and - 5.
 Any and all other matters that may properly come before the meeting or any adjournment thereof.